In the Shadow of the Moon (2019 film): Plot

 In 1988 in Philadelphia, several people are found dead whose brains hemorrhage out of their facial orifices.
 Police officer Thomas Lockhart and his partner, Maddox, investigate with Lockhart's brother-in-law, Detective Holt.
 They are connected, as similar puncture wounds are found on each victim.
 Finding a dying woman with the same wounds, she describes her assailant as a black woman with a wounded hand.

 Lockhart and Maddox find the suspect, chasing her into the subway, where she subdues Maddox.
 When Lockhart confronts her, she reveals details about his life, such as his wife giving birth that day to a girl.
 She predicts her own death just prior to a struggle, which ends with a train striking and crushing her.
 Although confused about the many unexplained details, the police close the case.
 Meanwhile, Lockhart's wife dies in childbirth.

 Nine years later, in 1997, there is another apparent copycat killing spree.
 The now detective Lockhart, caring for his young daughter Amy, and the now lieutenant Holt, cannot find any connection between the victims.
 Lockhart retrieves keys found on the subway suspect in 1988 to an aircraft manufactured in 1996.

 Physicist Naveen Rao insists this is proof of time travel enabled by a lunar epiphany every nine years, but Maddox and Lockhart ignore him.
 Tracking the killer to an airfield, Lockhart is shocked to find the same person from 1988, alive and not aged.
-She unintentionally kills Maddox and takes Lockhart hostage, again unexplicably revealing knowledge about his life.
+She unintentionally kills Maddox and takes Lockhart hostage, again inexplicably revealing knowledge about his life.
 She takes him on board a small aircraft, warns him to never look for her again, and pushes him out of the plane into the sea before crashing nearby.

 In 2006, the now alcoholic Lockhart is a P.I. obsessed with solving the case, which he now believes involves time travel and the elusive Dr. Rao.
-The teenaged Amy lives with Holt, who only occasionally has contact with her dad.
+The teenage Amy lives with Holt, who only occasionally has contact with her dad.
 Lockhart discovers a previously unrecorded victim from the 1988 murders, visiting his wife, who reveals he had run a white nationalist militia group.